 While eyestrain in itself isn’t serious—just uncomfortable—it can be related to another complication known as computer vision syndrome (CVS).
 Also referred to as digital eye strain, computer vision syndrome doesn’t cause permanent eye damage.
 However, it can make working with a computer unbearable, and may lead to discomfort and physical pain.

-Tips for alleviating eyestrain and computer vision syndrome include these.
+Tips for alleviating eyestrain and computer vision syndrome include:

-- Changing lighting to avoid glare: closing window blinds or turning off lights
+- Changing lighting to avoid glare, including closing window blinds or turning off lights

 - Using an anti-glare display

-- Taking rest breaks often: 10 seconds every 10 minutes to refocus your eyes in the distance and 10 minutes “walking around time” every two hours
+- Taking frequent rest breaks - 10 seconds every 10 minutes to refocus your eyes in the distance and 10 minutes “walking around time” every two hours

 Shoulder, Back, and Neck Pain

-Luckily, most shoulder, back, and neck pain that result from working at a computer is entirely avoidable, utilize preventative positions.
+Luckily, most shoulder, back, and neck pain that results from working at a computer is entirely avoidable by utilizing the following preventative measures:

 - Plant your feet firmly on the ground when working at your computer